-Note: For your convenience we have included the latest income tax rates, and the income rates for the previous financial year.
-Over time, this page will also include relevant tax offsets, such as the Senior Australians and Pensioners Tax Offset (SAPTO), and other tax-related information such as the Medicare levy thresholds.
+Note: For your convenience we have included the latest income tax rates, and the income tax rates for the previous financial year.
+Over time, this page will also include relevant tax offsets, such as the Senior Australians and Pensioners Tax Offset (SAPTO) (you can find information on SAPTO in other articles on this website), and other tax-related information such as the Medicare levy thresholds.

 Note: If you’re Age Pension age or older, you may be eligible for a higher tax-free threshold by taking advantage of the Senior Australians & Pensioners Tax Offset (SAPTO).
 Refer to other SuperGuide articles for more information on SAPTO.

 Note: The primary source for taxpayers on any information relating to tax rates is the Australian Taxation Office website (www.ato.gov.au).
 SuperGuide doesn’t answer questions specifically on the income tax rates.

 Income tax rates for 2012/2013 and 2013/2014 financial years

 Effective since the start of the 2012/2013 year, the tax-free threshold jumped to the first $18,200 of your income.
 You can earn up to $20,542 (effective since the 2012/2013 year) before any income tax is payable, when taking into account the Low Income Tax Offset (LITO).
 From the 2012/2013 year onwards, your top tax rate is 0%, 19%, 32.5%, 37% or 45% (plus Medicare levy).